Almas (folklore): In science

-In 1964, a Soviet scientist from the Soviet Academy of Sciences proposed that the Almasti could be a relict population of Neanderthals still living in Siberia.
+In 1958, after reported sightings of "snowmen" by scientists, the USSR set up the "snowman commission" to conduct an expedition to the Pamir Mountains to look for evidence of the yeti and almas.
+The expedition was led by the hydrologist Alexander G. Pronin, and included Porshnev and the surgeon Marie-Jeanne Koffman.
+Porshnev had learnt about the almas from the Buryat ethnologist Bazar Baradiïne, Koffman was also interested in the almas and had conducted research into them prior to the expedition.
+In 1964, Porshnev proposed that the almas could be a relict population of Neanderthals still living in Siberia.
+His report was translated into English and published as a book under the title The Soviet Sasquatch.
+Porshnev's hypothesis did not find wide acceptance as an explanation for the potential existence of the almas in the Soviet scientific community.

 In 1992, a group of scientists went on an expedition to search for the almas in the Caucasus Mountains.

 A 2014 study by Bryan Sykes et al. matched the genetic fingerprints of eight hair samples of the "almasty" all from Russia, and matched them to the Eurasian brown bear (Ursus arctos), horse (Equus caballus) and cattle (Bos taurus).
 Bryan Sykes et al. also produced the controversial result that the golden-brown "yeti" sample from Ladakh (Note: Ladakh lies in eastern Kashmir and administered by India but borders China which disputes the sovereignty.) and the "yeti/migyhur" sample from Bhutan were a 100% match with a museum-held Pleistocene fossil polar bear, but not with any modern specimen.
 This finding (on the 2 hair samples) was refuted by Eliécer Gutiérrez and Ronald H. Pine in 2015, who concluded there was no reason to regard these as anything but brown bear.
 In 2014 Ceiridwen J. Edwards and Ross Barnett also refuted the polar bear claim, and concluded the degradation of brown bear DNA to be the likely explanation.
-(Note: Edwards & Barnett also challenged Sykes et al.'s claim of 100% match to a Pleistocene bear as misstated in the first place, since there analysis showed 100% match to a modern polar bear in database, whereas the Pleistocene sample was off by a sequence at position 1675.
+(Note: Edwards & Barnett also challenged Sykes et al.'s claim of 100% match to a Pleistocene bear as misstated in the first place, since their analysis showed 100% match to a modern polar bear in database, whereas the Pleistocene sample was off by a sequence at position 1675.
 Also the Pleistocene sample could be grouped with brown bears showing a C to T base mutation at position 1751.)